-Researchers find clues to how the brain decides when to restJanuary 22nd, 2013 in Neuroscience /
+Researchers find clues to how the brain decides when to restJanuary 22, 2013 by Bob Yirka in Medicine & Health / Neuroscience

 (Medical Xpress)—A team of researchers in France has found what they call a "signal" that tells a person when to rest while engaging in work, and then when to resume once rested.
 The team, as they describe in their paper published in the Proceedings of the National Academy of Sciences, used fMRI scans on a group of volunteers to study a part of the brain normally associated with pain perception and found what amounts to a signal calling for the conscious mind to take a break.